aridiosilva/git/README.md

 used earlier in the process to start a discussion about a possible feature.
 Example usage: “Go create a pull request for the new voting feature so we can see what the rest of the team thinks about it.”
 Pull requests give you a sense of the current work in progress.

-Labels of differents types of pull requested allowed in GituHUb are;
+Labels of differents types of pull requested allowed in GituHUb are:

    - **bug** - Something isn't working
    - **duplicate** -This issue or pull request already exists